 The swim was to be back along the Bull Wall toward the city, to just past the Golf Club.
 There were plenty of Sea-Scouts on kayaks and a safety boat also, and volunteers walking along the path watching us.
 The turn was to be just past the Golf Club and indicated by a flag on the wall.

 At 10am we assembled in the easternmost shelter at the end of the wall to get ready and assembled on the steps at just before 10.10 am.
 I’d greased slightly under my arms, something I’ve haven’t been doing for my recent swims, I seem to have finally gotten over the need to prevent chaffing for swims under 30 minutes, but I didn’t want any possibility of getting chaffed if I was really cold.
-The six swimmers were organisers John and Fergal, myself, Ger Kennedy and Colm Breathnach and Patrick Corkery, (Ger being the only one I didn’t really know), but all experienced open water marathon swimmers.
+The six swimmers were organisers John and Fergal, myself, Ger Kennedy and Colm Breathnach and Patrick Corkery, (Kennedy being a novice swimmer & only person I didn’t know), but all experienced open water marathon swimmers.
 We lined up for a photo beforehand, I was on the far side of the railing and struggled to peek out from behind The Wall of Men.

 The water down along the wall was rippley but fairly flat.
 The air temperature was 4° C but the breeze felt cold and the wind-chill surely dropped the perceived temperature to about zero.